download

 fotor_2023-6-1_12_24_32.jpeg

-Next to the photo of the mad Irishman, the newspaper places the one of the German Grand Prix on Sunday 30 July 2000, also at Hockenheim, when an exalted Frenchman entered the race track in the middle of the race covered entirely by a white sheet.
+Next to the photo of the mad Irishman, the newspaper places the one of the German Grand Prix on Sunday, July 30, 2000, also at Hockenheim, when an exalted Frenchman entered the racetrack in the middle of the race covered entirely by a white sheet.
 The man, recalls the Bild, wanted to protest against his dismissal from Mercedes.

 Was Rubens Barrichello's victory at Silverstone proof that Ferrari once again has a slight advantage in the title race and that the two Bmw-Williams one-two wins at the Nurburgring and Magny-Cours were a parenthesis?